jdub/openwrt/README.md

 ## Current Projects

-### glibc
+### glibc 2.21 (glibc)

-Bringing modern glibc 2.21 back into OpenWrt, as an alternative to the no-longer-maintained eglibc.
+Bringing modern glibc back into OpenWrt, as an alternative to the no-longer-maintained eglibc.

+### uClibc snapshots

+The last uClibc release was in May 2012, and there have been changes in git since, so having a snapshot option would be grouse.

+## See Also

 ### nodejs

 Packages for node.js and io.js

-## See Also

 ### systemd